Phizho/tldr/pages/linux/bg.md

 > A job control command that resumes suspended jobs while keeping them running in the background.
 The presence of bg in an Operating System is required for it to be POSIX-compliant.

-- Resumes suspended jobs in the current environment by running them as background jobs:
+- For example the command:
 `bg jobID`